otaku0304/QuickStart/readme.md

 - [`ReactBootStartMyDev`](./windows-ps7/ReactBootStartMyDev/):
   ✅ Stable and functional.
-  🧪 Tested with Angular apps and working as expected.
+  🧪 Tested with React apps and working as expected.

 - [`ReactStartMyDev`](./windows-ps7/ReactStartMyDev/):
   ✅ Stable and functional.
-  🧪 Tested with Angular apps and working as expected.
+  🧪 Tested with React and SprinBoot FullStack apps and working as expected.

 ## ⚠️ Editor Launch Issues